cloudedbats/cloudedbats_wurb_2020/README.md

 - USB memory sticks.
 This is optional since the internal SD card will be used for storage if no USB sticks are available.
 More than one memory stick can be used.
-- (USB GPS dongle.
-NOT implemented in software yet.)
+- USB GPS Receiver using the NMEA format.
+Tested with "Navilock NL-602U" and "GPS/GLONASS U-blox7".
 - Witty Pi 3 from UUGear.com.
 An extra board for the Raspberry Pi that adds a lot of missing features: On/off button, real time clock, possibility to use other power sources than 5V, and scripting capability for turning the unit on/off